syncfusion-content/ej2-angular-docs/ej2-angular/grid/how-to/exporting-grid-in-cordova-application.md

 # Cordova Grid Export in Angular Grid Component

-Exporting data from the Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) within a Cordova application enables users to generate and download reports, share information in Excel or PDF formats, and archive data for offline access.
+Exporting data from the [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) within a Cordova application enables users to generate and download reports, share information in Excel or PDF formats, and archive data for offline access.
 As Cordova applications do not support direct file downloads in the traditional browser sense, it is necessary to handle exported data using Blob streams.

 To export the Angular Data Grid data in a Cordova application, use the available grid exporting methods and the export completion events to retrieve the Blob stream.
 The process involves handling the [`excelExportComplete`](https://ej2.syncfusion.com/angular/documentation/api/grid#excelexportcomplete) and [`pdfExportComplete`](https://ej2.syncfusion.com/angular/documentation/api/grid#pdfexportcomplete) events, which provide the Blob data after export operation is finished.
 The `exportBlob` function is responsible for creating a downloadable link to enable users to access the exported file on their device.